Lauro199471/ROS_Tutorial/Chapter 1/README.md

 </link>
 ```
 Here, we define the collision geometry as cylinder and the mass as 1 Kg, and we also set the inertial matrix of the link.
 The **collision and inertia parameters** are required in each link; otherwise, Gazebo will not load the robot model properly.
+### 1. Collision Tag
+The collision element defines its shape the same way the visual element does, with a geometry tag.
+The format for the geometry tag is exactly the same here as with the visual.You can also specify an origin in the same way as a subelement of the collision tag (as with the visual).

+In many cases, you’ll want the collision geometry and origin to be exactly the same as the visual geometry and origin.

+### 2. Physical Properties
+In order to get your model to simulate properly, you need to define several physical properties of your robot, i.e. the properties that a physics engine like Gazebo would need.
+The 3x3 rotational inertia matrix is specified with the inertia element.
+#### 2.1 Inertia
+Every link element being simulated needs an inertial tag.The mass is defined in kilograms.
+To calulate moment of interia use this tool:
+**(MAKE TOOL)***

 ## Gazebo
 Gazebo is a free and open source robot simulation environment developed by Willow Garage.To run Gazebo requires a powerful graphics card.
 Roslaunch is a standard method used to start Gazebo with world files and robot URDF models.
 To perform a basic test of Gazebo, an empty Gazebo world can be brought up with the following command:
 ```